VATSALVARSHNEY108/B.O.I.-MARK-2/docs/PHONE_LINK_DIAL_GUIDE.md

 ## 🎨 Example Usage in GUI

-When you use the VATSAL GUI, you can simply type:
+When you use the BOI GUI, you can simply type:
 ```
 Dial +1234567890 using phone link
 ```